ArsMing276/Web_Scraping_and_Jobs_Classification/README.md

 > Steps

-1. Crawled approximately 120 thousands raw job titles within 59 categories on Monster.com as our training data.
+1. Crawled approximately 120 thousands raw job texts within 59 categories on Monster.com as our training data.
 2. Adopted **beautifulsoup** and **NLTK** to perform tokenization, remove stop words, html tags, and lemmatize words.
 3. (Feature Engineering Approach 1) Engineered features with **bag of words** and applied **TF-IDF** to re-weight the features.
 4. (Feature Engineering Approach 2) Projected each word to its vector representation with **word2vec** algorithm.
 Aggregated the embedding vectors of all words in a job description together as our new feature space.
 This is a cleverer way to reduce dimension, without lossing much information.
 There are two ways for the aggregation: